Search

 Will house prices go down in 2024?

-Some house price forecasts predict property prices will fall in 2024, while others predict they will rise.
+Many house price forecasts now predict property prices will rise in 2024, though some predict they could fall.
 Sentiment has also recently changed among some commentators.
 For example, Savills started the year by predicting house prices would fall 3% during 2024, but now thinks property values will end the year 2.5% higher.

 » MORE: Housing market predictions for 2024